Firewall nftables settings (firewall.toml)

 By default drop

-Description How to block forward traffic.
+Description How to block traffic forward.

 drop - block silently

-reject - blocking with feedback
+reject - lock with feedback

 Examples